Do I know how each medication helps me?

 Having read the information in this section, consider the following:

-- Do I have a list of medications I need to take?
+- Do I have the list of medications I need to take?

-- Do I need reminders about when to take each medication?
+- Do I need reminders to take my medication?

 - Does the pharmacy I use deliver medications to the home?